2017 has only just begun, but the year has already claimed a few of Hollywood's finest.

-Joni Sledge of the 1970's musical group, Sister Sledge, known for their single “We Are Family," died Mar.
+A member of the 1970's musical group, Sister Sledge, known for their single “We Are Family," Sledge died Mar.
 10 at 60-years-old.

 Felicia O’Dell, better known as Chef Sista Girl or Auntie Fee, was a viral YouTube sensation known for her "good ass chicken" died Mar.
 17 after suffering a heart attack.
 She was 59-years-old.

 Chuck Berry, singer and songwriter of rock and roll classics such as “Maybellene,” “Roll Over Beethoven” and “Johnny B. Goode” died Mar.
 18 at the age of 90.

 The famed comic book artist known for co-creating the DC comic book monster Swamp Thing died Mar.
 19 after a long battle with brain cancer at 68-years-old.